How to Create a Before and After Image Slider in Squarespace

 You can use this type of slider to show off a renovation project, a beauty treatment… even how your town or city looked in the past!

 Unfortunately, you can't build a before and after slider directly in Squarespace.
-However, this brilliant tutorial from Clarc Productions will help you add a before and after image slider to your website using a little CSS code.
+However, this easy tutorial will help you add a before and after image slider to your website using a little code.

 Next, upload the following code to the CSS editor – you can get to this by clicking Website > Website Tools (scroll down) > Custom CSS.